chris-wood/draft-bmw-tls-pake13/draft-bmw-tls-pake13.md

 an attacker can perform a "dictionary attack" by repeatedly attempting to guess the low-entropy secret.

-Clients and servers should apply mitigations against dictionary attacks.
+Clients and servers SHOULD apply mitigations against dictionary attacks.
 Reasonable mitigations include rate-limiting authentication attempts, imposing a backoff time between attempts, limiting the number of failed attempts, or limiting the total number